Optimization Methods for Large-Scale Machine Learning: Second-Order Methods

 \subsection{Hessian-Free Inexact Newton Methods}

-Due to its ability to achieve a quadratic rate of convergence in the neighborhood of a strong local minimizer, Newton's method represents an ideal in terms of optimization algorithms.
-It does not scale well with the dimension $d$ of the optimization problem, but opportunities exist for mimicking it for large-scale machine learning applications.
-To establish one such approach, let us first review techniques that have long been established in the optimization literature that scale better with the dimension $d$ than a classical Newton iteration and are able to deal with nonconvexity.
+Due to its scale invariance properties and its ability to achieve a quadratic rate of convergence in the neighborhood of a strong local minimizer, Newton's method represents an ideal in terms of optimization algorithms.
+It does not scale well with the dimension $d$ of the optimization problem, but there are variants that can scale well while also being able to deal with nonconvexity.

-When minimizing a twice-continuously differentiable $F$, a Newton iteration is \bsubequations \esubequations This iteration demands much in terms of computation and storage, and must be modified in some manner whenever $\nabla^2 F(w_k)$ is not positive definite.
-However, all of these obstacles can be overcome in \emph{inexact Newton} methods.
-In particular, rather than solve the Newton system \eqref{eq.newton_system} exactly through matrix factorization techniques, one can instead only solve it inexactly through an iterative approach such as the conjugate gradient (CG) method \cite{GoluVanL12}.
-The CG method is applicable if $\nabla^2 F(w_k)$ is symmetric and positive definite, the former of which is always true for a Hessian matrix and the latter of which is guaranteed in the neighborhood of a strong local minimizer.
-When $\nabla^2 F(w_k)$ is not positive definite, CG can still be applied, at least until a direction of negative curvature is encountered \cite{Stei83}.
-(More on this in \S\ref{notcon}.)
+When minimizing a twice-continuously differentiable $F$, a Newton iteration is \bsubequations \esubequations This iteration demands much in terms of computation and storage.
+However, rather than solve the Newton system \eqref{eq.newton_system} exactly through matrix factorization techniques, one can instead only solve it inexactly through an iterative approach such as the conjugate gradient (CG) method \cite{GoluVanL12}.
+By ensuring that the linear solves are accurate enough, such an \emph{inexact Newton-CG} method can enjoy a superlinear rate of convergence \cite{DembEiseStei82}.